ovebepari/ovebepari.github.io/_posts/2018-10-05-Three-Plus-Years-as-a-Shitty-Programmer.md

 * Used to write clever but not readable code.
 * Didn't care about sales, marketing, design etc.

 So, takeaway: First be a shitty programmer.
 Then don't be shitty programmer.
-Then be a System Programmer.
-And don't forget reading [Joel on Software](https://www.joelonsoftware.com) everyday!
+And don't forget reading <a href="https://www.joelonsoftware.com" target="_blank">Joel on Software</a> everyday!